21 NCAC 36 .0120 DEFINITIONS

 The following definitions apply throughout this chapter unless the context indicates otherwise:

-(1) "Administrative Law Counsel" means an attorney whom the Board of Nursing has retained to serve as procedural officer for contested cases.
+(1) "Administrative Law Counsel" means an attorney licensed to practice in this State whom the Board has retained to serve as procedural officer for contested cases.

 (2) "Academic term" means one semester of a school year.